I’m pregnant – now what?

 As clients of Wasatch International Adoptions, you are entitled to the following rights:

-- The right of freedom from discrimination.
+- Be free from discrimination.

 - Be free from abuse, neglect, mistreatment and fraud.

 - Communicate and visit with family, attorney, clergy, physician, counselor, or case manager, unless therapeutically contraindicated or court-restricted.

 - Be informed of agency policies and procedures that affect client or guardian’s ability to make informed decisions regarding client care to include:

 - Program expectations, requirements, mandatory or voluntary aspects of the program consequences for non-compliance.

 - Reasons for involuntary termination from the program and criteria for re-admission program service fees and billing.